 Our intention is to guide each client through their own healing journey, so they may access and operate from this enlightened state.

 Molly Culleton, owner of Turiya Holistic Health & Virtual Clinic, is a Doctor of Ayurveda and a certified Yoga Teacher.
 Molly received her doctoral degree from Sai Ayurvedic College in Miami, FL and completed her clinical internship at Vaidhyas Ayurvedic Hospital in Kannur, Kerala (India).
-She is a professional member of the National Ayurvedic Medical Association.
+She is a board-certified member of the National Ayurvedic Medical Association.

 Molly specializes in working with clients who are experiencing digestive health issues, women's reproductive health issues, hormone imbalance, anxiety, depression and addictions.
 Outside of the office, Molly is immersed in life with her husband and new baby boy.